 This article explores different approaches for wrapping Python objects to be consumed in C/C++.
 We will cover concepts like:

-Some experience in both Python and C/C++ is assumed.
-By the end, you should understand the techniques required to leverage Python's object-oriented features in your own high-performance C/C++ applications.
-Let's get started!
+Some familiarity with both Python and C/C++ is expected.
+By the conclusion, you will grasp the methods necessary to utilize Python's object-oriented capabilities in your own efficient C/C++ programs.
+Let's begin!

 Steps to Access Python Objects